elisha2kyakpo1/telegram-bot-capstone/README.md

 # Telegrame-bot-capstone

-> ### This bot is designed to send daily motivational messages and tell facts about things you didn't know every time the user types /start
+> ### This bot is designed to send daily motivational messages and remind you about goals you set for the day.
+When you type /start in the chat, you will get a welcome message and instructions about other options for the bot.

 ## Built With
 1.	__Ruby__
 2.	__Rubocop__
 3.	__Rspec__
 4.	__telegram-bot-ruby library__
+4. __VS code__

 ## Getting Started
 To get a local copy up and running follow these simple example steps.

-Open the terminal and type
-git clone https://github.com/elisha2kyakpo1/telegram-bot-capstone
+Create a folder, open the terminal and type git clone https://github.com/elisha2kyakpo1/telegram-bot-capstone

 ## To use the bot:
 > type cd telegram-bot-capstone
 ### Followed by:

-> main.rb
+> bin/main.rb

-1. Download telegram on your system
+1. __Download telegram on your system__
 2. search for @morning_motivate_bot to chat with the bot.
 3. Enter /start and follow instructions